EzerArch/Aeon-Extension-Patch/README.md

 # Aeon Extension Patch

-Aeon Extension Patch is a resource pack that fixes and fills in the gaps of the original Aeon, and adds support to mods, such as Galacticraft, Mekanism, MPS, Bibliocraft, Et Futurum, Carpenter's Blocks and Ambiotic.
+Aeon Extension Patch is a resource pack that fixes and fills in the gaps of the original Aeon, by TheSparko (https://www.planetminecraft.com/member/thesparko/), and adds support to mods, such as Galacticraft, Mekanism, Modular Power Armor, Dynamic Surroundings, Bibliocraft, Carpenter's Blocks and Traincraft.

-This is a patch made for one of the best futuristic and modern texture packs, Aeon by thesparko.
-Aeon main pack is required!
+This is a patch made for one of the best futuristic and modern texture packs. **Aeon main pack is required!**

+Featured in the modded Minecraft video series ArchWorld, by Ezer'Arch himself, along with the mods above: https://www.youtube.com/playlist?list=PLBWqae2CBZiGetArLv1axaPQmqD0KVRHh

 # Downloads